jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (8) In this section, a non-discretionary trust is a trust in relation to which the trustee has no discretion as to the source, nature, and amount of distributions to beneficiaries, including but not limited to the classification of trust property as capital or income.

 ### HC 17 Amounts derived as beneficiary income
-Non-minor beneficiaries
+Beneficiaries other than minors or close companies
-(1) An amount that a person derives in an income year as beneficiary income is income of the person under section CV 13(a) (Amounts derived from trusts), except to the extent to which it is beneficiary income to which section HC 35 applies.
+(1) An amount that a person derives in an income year as beneficiary income is income of the person under section CV 13(a) (Amounts derived from trusts), except to the extent to which it is beneficiary income to which section HC 35 or HC 38 applies.
 Minor beneficiaries
 (2) Subsection (1) does not apply to beneficiary income derived by a minor.
 The beneficiary income is excluded income of the minor, and treated as trustee income under sections CX 58 (Amounts derived by minors from trusts) and HC 35.
+Beneficiaries that are close companies
+(3) Subsection (1) does not apply to beneficiary income derived by a close company to which section HC 38 applies.
+The beneficiary income is excluded income of the company under section CX 58B (Amounts derived by certain close companies from trusts) and treated as trustee income under section HC 38.

 ### HC 18 Taxable distributions from foreign trusts
 An amount that a person derives in an income year as a taxable distribution from a foreign trust is income of the person under section CV 13(c) (Amounts derived from trusts).